risun main logo

 Stage lighting is the strongest attention-directing device.
 Through the placement of a parabolic aluminized reflector on an actor or object, designers are able to create meaning and allow viewers to see through intricate scenes.

-Creating Depth and Dimension
+Creating Dimension and Emotion

 two-dimensional Theater lights